anatomio/testhugo/themes/image-archive/README.md

 ## Demo

-TODO You can see it in action on [Hugo Themes site](http://themes.gohugo.io/theme/phugo/).
+# TODO: change url: You can see it in action on [Hugo Themes site](http://themes.gohugo.io/theme/phugo/).

 ## Contents